 Atala offers a wide range of curricular activities at no additional charge.
 Where many public and private schools are cutting subjects like art, music, and physical education, we know that by having these classes in our school curricula and not just relegated to an after-school program, our children build on the skills they learn in these courses to improve their work in math, science, and reading.

-Mr. Fernando Vallejo and Mrs. Lauren Webb-Harris are our art teachers.
-They cover topics such as the color spectrum, painting, sketching, cartoons, sculpture, and recycled art.
+Mr. Fernando Vallejo and Ms. Hope Sperling are our art teachers.
+They cover topics such as the color spectrum, painting, sketching, sculpture, and recycled art.

 Srta.
 Yelena Borrero serves as our Spanish teacher and works with all our school students bi-weekly.
 She presents cultural topics, conversational Spanish, and with our older children Spanish reading, writing, and grammar.